qutip/governance/annual-reports/report-2022.md

 Sources:

 - Monthly statistics were collected by running ``condastats overall --monthly qutip``.
-- Note: The results returned by condastats are only from March 2017 onwards.
+- Note: The results returned by ``condastats`` are only from March 2017 onwards.
 There were an additional 204526 downloads from Anaconda or conda-forge before this.
 These additional downloads have been added to the overall total to present an accurate picture of the complete history.
-See https://anaconda.org/conda-forge/qutip
+The full total was obtained from the [Anacoda stats page for QuTiP](https://anaconda.org/conda-forge/qutip).

 ### Mailing list